Affiliate platforms: questions to ask before you migrate (SaaS)

 A practical checklist for migrating affiliate platforms in SaaS: what to export, how to compare ledgers, how to handle refunds and clawbacks, and the safest cutover plan.

-Read articleA simple way to choose an attribution rule you can defend during payouts
+Read articleA practical SaaS guide to choosing an attribution rule you can explain, enforce, and defend during payouts

 Last click versus first click is a fairness choice.
 Last click rewards closers.
 First click rewards openers.
 The wrong rule creates constant arguments, even if tracking works perfectly.